 Insulation Options for a Metal Shed

 The option for insulating your metal building is not unlike insulating any other kind of shelter, but it requires specific considerations due to the metal’s properties.
-However, selecting the optimum insulation for a metal shed differs from choosing insulation for other sheds since metal has different thermal qualities than wood or plastic.
+However, selecting the optimum insulation for a metal shed differs from other sheds since metal has different thermal qualities than wood or plastic.

 - ISO rigid foam – Cutting ISO stiff foam to size is easy, but the hardness makes attaining a snug fit more difficult.